ROMANCE WRITERS OF AMERICA, INCORPORATED

 12.4.3.
 Fees.
 A reasonable fee for expenses may be charged to the member for a written copy, but in no case shall fees be charged for an electronically transmitted copy.

 12.4.4.
 Inspection.
-The list of voting members shall be available for inspection by voting members, or a voting member’s agent or attorney, at RWA’s principal office until the date of the meeting of members.
+The list of voting members shall be available for inspection by voting members, or a voting member’s agent or attorney, until the date of the meeting of members.
 The list of voting members shall be available for inspection by voting members at the annual conference location from the first to the last day of business during reasonable business hours and at all times during the annual general meeting of members.

 Section 13.1.
 Standing Committees.
 The Board of Directors may establish various committees to carry on the affairs of the association.
 These Standing Committees shall be listed in the P&PM.